 Our need for stories is a reflection of the basic human need to understand, connect and express, but not only from the aspect of intellect but also from personal, emotional experience.

-We remember the stories we connected with and that influenced us.
+We remember the stories we connected with and the ones that influenced us.

 Storytelling is a skill that originated in the 19th century.
-Because the people liked the stories, it soon became part of the political, social and managerial communication.
+Because the people liked the stories, it soon became part of political, social, and managerial communication.

 Steve Jobs delivered one of the most successful storytelling speeches of this century.
 To his students at Stanford University, he spoke about business projects through his life experience.